tmh-rc/php-advanced/mvc-framwork/session.md

 ### Step 3

-In view, display flash message.
+In the view, display the flash message that was added from the controller.

 ```diff
     // views/movies/index.php